 You should also come prepared to leave a tip.
 A 15–20% gratuity is standard in the recreational fishing industry, and is not included in the price of your trip that you pay through FishingBooker.
 The majority of captains prefer cash and may not have card machines available, so make sure you bring enough money with you.

 All good things must come to an end.
 Luckily, with fishing, you can always come back and wet your line another day.
-The last thing you should do to round off your first fishing trip is write a review for your guide.
+The final thing you should do to round off your first fishing trip is write a review for your guide.
 Most people like to wait a day to let the dust settle and gather their thoughts and photos.

 ⚓ FishingBooker Tip: You’ll receive a message shortly after your trip, providing you with a link where you can share your thoughts on the trip you just had.
 If you had a blast, let everybody know.
 Trip didn’t go so well?
 Again, leave a review.
 You’ll help another first-timer avoid the same experience.
 It’s also a chance to clear up any confusion between you and your guide.